 Attrition rates among telecommuters are also relatively lower than regular office-going employees.
 Therefore, one of the top ways to promote the employee value proposition to an organization is definitely through remote work or telecommute, work-from-home jobs.

 A transparent management system is one of the topmost ways to promote the employee value proposition to an organization.
 Understandably, some level of opacity is necessary because an organization cannot pass sensitive information down the echelons.
 By transparent management systems, I’m implying clear policies related to matters that directly impact an employee and her or his welfare.

 Lack of transparency in various issues about employees is one of the main causes of attrition.
 Unless an organization has well-defined rules and regulations to inform every employee about its vision, mission, the role of the employee, rewards and penalties and other important issues, there’s ample scope for disgruntlement.
 Often, employees may believe that some decision is arbitrary and might feel their interests are not taken care of.

 Therefore, any HR manager of the Administration Manager has to take on the task of keeping every employee updated on any shifts in policies as well as the financial health of the company, when necessary.

-Rumors and misinformation reign supreme at organizations that don’t have a transparent management system.
-Because information doesn’t filter down to people that matter.
+the rumours and misinformation reign supreme at organizations that don’t have a transparent management system.
+Because information doesn’t filter down to the people that matter.
 This cascades as insecurity and tempts excellent employees to seek secure jobs elsewhere.

 My answer is simple: separate wheat from the chaff.
 Or identify employees that are mere workers and those serious about developing a career.